j-fu/marginalia/julia/basic-workflow.md

 After having modified `MyScript.jl`, just another  invocation of `MyScript.main()`  would see the changes.
 See also the corresponding hints in the [Julia documentation](https://docs.julialang.org/en/v1/manual/workflow-tips/#Revise-based-workflows).

 Besides of tracking scripts loaded into the REPL, `Revise.jl`
-- tracks changes in packages under development loaded into the script via `using` or `import`.
+- tracks changes in modules and packages under development loaded into the script via `using` or `import`.
 - works in [Pluto notebooks](https://github.com/fonsp/Pluto.jl)

 ## Record your project dependencies in reproducible environments

-Update 2021-12-02: Modified terminology according to the [Pkg Glossary](https://pkgdocs.julialang.org/v1/glossary/#Glossary): replaced "project" by "application".
+### Global environment
 By default, packages added to the Julia installation are recorded in the default _global environment_:
 ```
 $ julia
 julia>]
 pkg> add Package1
 ```
-This results in  corresponding entries in  `.julia/environments/vx.y/Project.toml`  and `.julia/environments/vy.y/Manifest.toml`  (where `x.y` stands for your installed Julia version).
+This results in  corresponding entries in  `.julia/environments/vx.y/Project.toml`  and `.julia/environments/vx.y/Manifest.toml`  (where `x.y` stands for your installed Julia version).
 Sharing this global  environment between all your different projects is risky because of possible conflicts in package version requirements.
-In addition, relying on the global environment makes it hard to share your code with others, as you would have to find a way to communicate the names of the  packages (with versions) which they need to install to run your code.
+In addition, relying on the global environment makes it hard to share your code with others, as you would have to find a way to communicate the names of the  packages (with versions) which they need to install to run your code in a reproducible way.

+### Local environments
 _Local environments_ provide a remedy.

 Assume that an  _application_ is Julia code residing in a given directory `MyApp`, uses one or several other Julia packages and is not intended to be invoked from other packages or applications.
 An environment is described by the two files in the `MyApp` directory:  `Project.toml` and `Manifest.toml`.
-Set up an environment in the following way:
+Set up an environment in  the project directory in the following way:

 ```
 $ cd MyApp